Iasa-Global/btabok/index.md

 ## Additional Help Needed

 We are also looking for committers to help develop and extend the functionality of the site.
-For example, we would like to commit
+For example, we would like to commit automatically to wordpress from this site so that it is always up to date.

 {% include links.html %}